kludda/home_es_sim/README.md

 \- consumption of your home.
 for each hour for a full year.

-At this point the tool can help you get this data from Tibber.
+The tool can help you get this data if you buy your energy from [Tibber](https://tibber.com/).
+(Demo data can be retrieved by anyone.)

 Follow [inital setup](#inital_setup).